Generative AI in iGaming: How it’s Used in 2026

 - General platform navigation

-Generative AI in iGaming definitely offers huge advantages, but operators should also understand the risks that come with adoption.
+AI in online gaming definitely offers huge advantages, but operators should also understand the risks that come with adoption.

 On the benefits side, operators can increase efficiency, reduce production costs, improve personalization, and speed up content delivery in multiple markets.
 Many businesses are already using AI to support expansion efforts without significantly increasing investments.